mth229/mth229.github.io/index.md

-This is a collection of notes for exploring calculus concepts with the `Julia` programming language.
-Such an approach is used in MTH 229 at the College of Staten Island.
+This is a collection of notes for exploring calculus concepts with the `Julia` programming language, as is done with MTH229 at the College of Staten Island.

 These  notes are broken into different sections, where most all sections have some self-grading questions at the end that allow you to test